 Compared to using the thick Chemex paper filters, it won’t take more time to make your coffee that way.

 It’s an unusual approach, to say the least, and I haven’t tried it out myself, but I always recommend doing whatever suits your taste and needs best.
-So try the twice-filter method if it feels like it’s going to work for you.
+So try the twice-filtering method if it feels like it’s going to work for you.

 A coarser grind setting also means less clogging, so it seems like there is another advantage to this approach.